 Sunburn

 As stated previously, light is important to the health of your Kalanchoe.
 One of the most common causes of sunburnt leaves is over exposure to direct sunlight.
 Despite their love for sunlight, too much of it will be bad longer term.
-Sunburn will appear as brown or yellow spots on the leaves.
+The most common indicator of sunburn is leaves turning yellow, white, or a pale color.

 Stem Rot